dsbb1234/Starbucks_Capstone_Project/README.md

 ### Summary of Findings:

-The following aspects were found interesting in the data:
+The following aspects were found interesting in the data:<br>
-•	Looking at user profile data, the median income is $64,000.
+•	Looking at user profile data, the median income is $64,000. <br>
-•	The largest reported income in the group was 120,000 and it was reported by user 17000.
+•	The largest reported income in the group was 120,000 and it was reported by user 17000.<br>
-•	Females seem to report a slightly higher mean income than males.
+•	Females seem to report a slightly higher mean income than males.  <br>
-•	While the effective offer group has slightly more male users, the female users are spending more.
+•	While the effective offer group has slightly more male users, the female users are spending more. <br>
-•	Customers in the 1-3 year tenure group tended to purchase more, followed by the 3-5 year group.
+•	Customers in the 1-3 year tenure group tended to purchase more, followed by the 3-5 year group.<br>
 •	There appear to be slight differences in median income.
-Users in the 1-3 year range have 62,000 dollars in median annual income, while users in the 3-5 year range have 59,000 dollars in median annual income.
+Users in the 1-3 year range have 62,000 dollars in median annual income, while users in the 3-5 year range have 59,000 dollars in median annual income.<br>
 •	Offers 6, 7 and 9 had the largest number of media types, reaching the largest number of users.
-Offers 3, 4, 5, 8 and 10 had fewer media types than the other offers.
+Offers 3, 4, 5, 8 and 10 had fewer media types than the other offers. <br>
-•	Offer number 7 had the largest number of transactions, followed by 9 and 1.
+•	Offer number 7 had the largest number of transactions, followed by 9 and 1. <br>
-•	There appear to be a slightly larger group of males reached by the effective offers.
+•	There appear to be a slightly larger group of males reached by the effective offers.<br>
-•	Offers 1 and 2 are slightly more effective for female when compared to simulated male users.
+•	Offers 1 and 2 are slightly more effective for female when compared to simulated male users.<br>
-•	Offers 4, 6, 7, 9 and 10 had at least a 6% difference in effectiveness compared to the simulated female users.
+•	Offers 4, 6, 7, 9 and 10 had at least a 6% difference in effectiveness compared to the simulated female users.<br>
-•	While female users spend more than males, the males have a larger number of transactions.
+•	While female users spend more than males, the males have a larger number of transactions.<br>
 •	For females, discount and gender are almost equally prefered, while males clearly prefer discount.
-Users with undefined gender clearly preferred discount to BOGO.
+Users with undefined gender clearly preferred discount to BOGO.<br>
-•	In all cases, informational promos were least preferred.
+•	In all cases, informational promos were least preferred.<br>
 •	The data seems to confirm that users assigned to group 1 (effective offers) spend more than those in group 3 (customers who purchase regardless of offer).
-While this would seem to indicate it makes sense to provide these promotions, financial analysis would need to be conducted to ensure there is a cost benefit.
+While this would seem to indicate it makes sense to provide these promotions, financial analysis would need to be conducted to ensure there is a cost benefit.<br>
 •	We were successful in creating a machine learning model to identify which offers are effective for users.
 Using a combination of user, transaction, offer and engineered feature data, we were able to achieve over 90% test accuracy.
 We demonstrated that a machine learning model can be created to predict if an offer will be effective.
 Membership Tenure, Age, Income, and amount spent are the most important features.

 ### Files in the Repository

-•	starbucks_capstone_ntbk_v1 – The Jupyter notebook containing a detailed analysis and machine learning models.
+•	starbucks_capstone_ntbk_v1 – The Jupyter notebook containing a detailed analysis and machine learning models.<br>
-•	data
+•	data <br>
-|- portfolio.json # contains information regarding the offers
+|- portfolio.json # contains information regarding the offers<br>
-|- profile.json # contains detail regarding individual users
+|- profile.json # contains detail regarding individual users<br>
-•	|- transcript.json # contains user transaction data
+•	|- transcript.json # contains user transaction data <br>
-•	|- transaction_master.csv # contains detailed transaction, user profile and offer/portfolio data including the group a user is assigned to based on offer completion.
+•	|- transaction_master.csv # contains detailed transaction, user profile and offer/portfolio data including the group a user is assigned to based on offer completion.<br>
 •	|-Starbucks_Framework.html # Blog containing a detailed analysis of the data and predictive model

 ### Program Execution